Patrick Carrigan

-Patrick Pumper Carrigan (born 1 January 1998) is an Australian professional rugby league footballer who plays as a or for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+Patrick Carrigan (born 1 January 1998) is an Australian professional rugby league footballer who plays as a ball-playing or for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
 He also represents Australia at international level.

 He has played at representative level for Queensland in State of Origin, winning the Wally Lewis Medal in 2022.

 Background

 Carrigan was born in Brisbane, Queensland, Australia to parents from both Queensland and New South Wales.
 He attended St Laurence's College, South Brisbane from year 5 to 7 and he completed his schooling at St Joseph's College, Gregory Terrace in Brisbane where he was School Captain in 2015.
 There he played Rugby Union and captained their 1st XV.
 He was selected for Metropolitan North School Sports Rugby League in 2015.

 Carrigan played his junior football for the Easts Tigers before being signed by the Brisbane Broncos.

 A UQ Bachelor of Physiotherapy (Honours) student, he received a UQ Blue sporting honour in 2019, only the third Rugby League player to win this award since 1912.

 Carrigan is eligible to play for the Ireland national rugby league team via the heritage rule.
 Efforts were made to recruit Carrigan for the 2021 Men's Rugby League World Cup with Carrigan ultimately being selected and playing for the Australia national rugby league team.